WNYATA Board Members

 Rachel Sikorski, MS, LCAT, ATR-BC

 Rachel is a New York State Licensed Creative Arts Therapist (LCAT), nationally registered and board-certified art therapist (ATR-BC).
-She earned her Master's degree in Art Therapy from Nazareth College in Rochester, and her Bachelor's degree in Psychology from Canisius College in Buffalo.
+She earned her Master's degree in Art Therapy from Nazareth College in Rochester and her Bachelor's degree in Psychology from Canisius College in Buffalo.
 Rachel has extensive professional training and experience utilizing therapeutic play, solution-focused therapy and trauma-informed treatment approaches in her clinical practice, which centers on integrating the creative arts with EMDR Therapy (Eye Movement Desensitization and Reprocessing) for individuals of all ages.
-With over a decade of professional experience, Rachel has worked in residential treatment with at-risk youth, children and adolescents in outpatient and school settings, as well as families and adults in private practice.
+Rachel has worked in residential treatment with at-risk youth, children and adolescents in outpatient and school settings, as well as families and adults in private practice.
 She works with a variety of client populations - including those with trauma and adjustment-related disorders, anxiety, depression, self-injurious behavior, opposition and conduct-related issues, neurodevelopmental and autism spectrum disorders - in both individual and group contexts.
 She currently maintains a private practice in the heart of the city of Buffalo and is a founding member and webmaster of Art Therapy Buffalo, a professional group of art therapists whose mission is to advocate for increased awareness and access to professional art therapy services in the Buffalo-Niagara communities of Western New York.
-Rachel also serves as an Adjunct Professor and Art Therapy Minor Program Coordinator in Buffalo State College's Art & Design Department.
+Rachel also serves as an Adjunct Professor and Art Therapy Minor Program Coordinator at Buffalo State College, in the Art & Design Department.

 Nicole Hall, MS